Freight Shipping from Dallas to St. Louis

 How much does it cost to ship freight from Dallas to St. Louis?

-Full truckload (FTL) rates from Dallas, TX to St. Louis, MO currently range from $1,531-$1,887 for a standard dry van load over the 712-mile route.
+Full truckload (FTL) rates from Dallas, TX to St. Louis, MO currently range $1,531-$1,887 (roughly $2.16-$2.67 per mile over 712 miles).
 LTL shipments typically cost $592-$1,005 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to St. Louis?